foundriesio/docs/source/user-guide/el2g.rst

 Enabling Auto-connect to Foundries.io
 --------------------------------------------------

-Fioctl includes commands that will configure EdgeLock 2GO to give out credentials that automatically connect aktualizr-lite to the device gateway, removing the need to run ``lmp-device-register``:
+Fioctl® includes commands that will configure EdgeLock 2GO to give out credentials that automatically connect aktualizr-lite to the device gateway, removing the need to run ``lmp-device-register``:

 .. prompt:: bash host:~$, auto